bolinas-game/spatial_queue/README.md

 different clients, (Go-grpc has).
 However, in our scenario, we must distinguish between different clients, because each client must communicate with traffic model every timestamp to get the updated position.
 If server cannot distinguish them, they cannot send correct position info to correct client.
-I read some answers of relevant StackOverflow questions, and find the solution, the details are shown in one [`post`](https://stackoverflow.com/questions/70044862/how-to-make-each-client-get-their-state-if-there-is-class-instance-in-grpc-pytho) in StackOverflow.
+I read some answers of relevant StackOverflow questions, and write one solution by myself, the details are shown in one [`post`](https://stackoverflow.com/questions/70044862/how-to-make-each-client-get-their-state-if-there-is-class-instance-in-grpc-pytho) in StackOverflow.
 If you have any other better solutions, feel free to tell me.